siadat/chrome-ff/README.md

 # Fuzzy Finder for Chrome

 Adds fuzzy tab search to the omnibox.
-Type `ff query` in your address bar to search for `query` in your tab titles and urls.
+Type "ff siadat github" in your address bar to search for "siadat" and "github" (in any order) in your tab titles and urls.

 <p align="center"> <a href="#"><img src="ff-screenshot.png"/></a> </p>